SaiNikhil26/SaiNikhil26/README.md

 ### Glad to see you here!
-I am CSE Undergrad at VIT Chennai.
-Aspiring Machine Learning Engineer.
+I am CSE Undergra at VIT Chennai.
+Aspiring Software Developer.

-I am a Data Science and Machine Learning Enthusiast with good proficiency in Java, SQL and Python with its frameworks.
-I have a strong knowledge in Statistical Mathematics end enjoy modelling large Data Sets with maximum accuracy.
-I also have a good knowledge in Problem solving and Data Structures and Algorithms

 <br/>